 History and Breeds

 The earliest known direct ancestor of Equus, the eohippus [Gr., = dawn horse], 10 to 20 in.
 (25–50 cm) tall, lived approximately 50 million years ago in both the Old and New Worlds.
-Equus originally evolved in North America by the late Pliocene epoch, about three million years ago, spreading to all continents except Australia.
+Equus originally evolved in North America by the late Pliocene epoch, some 4 million years ago (based on DNA sequencing of modern and ancient horses), spreading to all continents except Australia.
 Horses disappeared from the Americas for unknown reasons about 10,000 years ago, to be reintroduced by Europeans, c.A.D.
 1500.

 Many species of Equus arose in the Old World.
 Horses were probably first domesticated by central Asian nomads around 3500 B.C.
 Horses were recorded in Mesopotamia and China (c.2000 B.C.), Greece (c.1700 B.C.), Egypt (c.1600 B.C.), and India (c.1500 B.C.).
 Horses were domesticated in W Europe no later than 1000 B.C.
 It is not known whether these early domesticated horses developed from a single wild race or from many local races.